100+ Free Corrections Officer Practice Questions

 Interpreting policies, procedures, incident reports, memos, and institutional directives

-Grammar, sentence structure, spelling, punctuation, and incident report completion
+Grammar, sentence structure, spelling, punctuation, clear written communication, and report wording

 Mathematics and Counting